Granular Particle Modelling with SimScale Particle Analyses

 - The mesh was prepared locally and directly uploaded to the platform.
 The simulation was set up using the discrete phase model applying a k-Eqn LES turbulence model.

-- The particles within the flow were modelled applying a four-way coupling method with 1000 kg/m^3 particle density.
+- The particles within the flow were modeled applying a four-way coupling method with 1000 kg/m^3 particle density.

 - The simulation was carried out on a 32 core machine and took around 10 hours.
 An animation of the results is shown in this YouTube video.